The SCCH is hosting two institutes for teachers in the summer of 2021!

 - Teachers will receive hands-on training in content, pedagogy, and methodology.

 - Additionally, participating teachers will also receive books and resources to use in their classroom.

+This course is intended for K-12 teachers, and other education stakeholders, seeking increased knowledge of teaching and learning about the Holocaust as well as deepening pedagogical understanding of inquiry based approaches in Holocaust education.
 During the course, participants will examine what actions were necessary on the part of individuals (ordinary citizens, military officers, teachers, clergy, and so on) to enact and maintain a system that killed millions of Jews and others.
-The workshop also examines Jewish life and culture, South Carolina-related resources, and different teaching methodologies (i.e., oral testimonies, historical inquiry, geographical mapping, literature, & primary sources).
+The workshop also examines South Carolina-related resources, and different teaching methodologies (i.e., oral testimonies, historical inquiry, literature, and primary sources).

 Every other year, the South Carolina Council on the Holocaust sponsors a trip to Eastern Europe so that educators and the general public can gain a deeper understanding of authentic sites of the Holocaust.
 The trip concentrates on sites in Poland, including the Memorial Museum at Auschwitz-Birkenau and the neighboring town from which the concentration camp got its name, Oswiecim.
 Participants also visit important places of Jewish culture, such as Kazimierz, the former Jewish quarter of Krakow.
 Each year, the trip adds an additional location to help show the scope of the Holocaust across the European continent.
 In 2019, the trip includes a weekend in Amsterdam with a special visit to the Anne Frank House.

 The trip is open to everyone; however, educators have a special funding option: The first ten SC-certified educators with current contracts to teach in the state of South Carolina are eligible to receive a $1000 subsidy to offset the costs of travel.

 The study trip cost for 2019 was $2485 plus airfare.